How to deal with rent increases

 From 24th December 2016 designated rent pressure zones have been identified.(A rent pressure zone is an area where annual rent increases have been at 7% or more in four of the last six quarters and where the rent levels are already above the national average).
 To find out if you are renting in a rent pressure zone click here

 If you are renting in a rent pressure zone then your landlord can seek a rent increase of up to 4% per annum over a three year period.
 For a tenancy in existence a this time, the new rules will only come into effect when your rent can next be reviewed-this is currently at least 24 months from either the start of the tenancy or from the date of when you were notified in writing of your last review.
 For a new tenancy that starts after 24th December 2016 the rent can be reviewed annually under the RPZ rules.

-The Rent Pressure Zones will not apply where the property has not been let in the previous two years or where there has been a substantial refurbishment to the property.
+The Rent Pressure Zones will not apply where the property has not been let in the previous two years or where there has been a substantial change in the nature of the accommodation occurs.

 Your landlord cannot charge more than 'market rent' when seeking a rent review and it must be at least 24 months from the date of your last review-this is the notification that you received of a rent review and not the date you started paying the new rent.